Ovarian cancer risks and causes

 - Having a hysterectomy or having your tubes tied

 - Some types of painkillers

 Taking the contraceptive pill at some point in your life reduces your risk of cancer of the ovary quite a bit.
 For a long time we thought this is because you are not producing any eggs while you are on the pill.
 If your ovaries make fewer eggs during your lifetime, then the cells don't have to divide as much.
 So doctors think that there is a lower chance that damage will occur that could lead to cancer.
-Recently, researchers have found that the hormone progesterone may also play a part in protecting the ovaries.
+Recently, researchers also think that the hormone progesterone may play a part in protecting the ovaries.
 Progesterone is one of the hormones in the contraceptive pill.
-Researchers in the laboratory found that progesterone may help damaged ovarian cells destroy themselves (apoptosis).
-This prevents the damaged cells from becoming cancerous.

 Research has shown that the longer you take the pill, the more your risk is thought to come down.
 The reduction in risk lasts for at least 30 years after you stop taking the pill.